Kondratiev wave: Modern modifications of Kondratiev theory

 Unlike Kondratieff and Schumpeter, Šmihula believed that each new cycle is shorter than its predecessor.
 His main stress is put on technological progress and new technologies as decisive factors of any long-time economic development.
 Each of these waves has its innovation phase which is described as a technological revolution and an application phase in which the number of revolutionary innovations falls and attention focuses on exploiting and extending existing innovations.
 As soon as an innovation or a series of innovations becomes available, it becomes more efficient to invest in its adoption, extension and use than in creating new innovations.
 Each wave of technological innovations can be characterized by the area in which the most revolutionary changes took place ("leading sectors").

 Every wave of innovations lasts approximately until the profits from the new innovation or sector fall to the level of other, older, more traditional sectors.
 It is a situation when the new technology, which originally increased a capacity to utilize new sources from nature, reached its limits and it is not possible to overcome this limit without an application of another new technology.

-For the end of an application phase of any wave there are typical an economic crisis and economic stagnation.
-The financial crisis of 2007–2008 is a result of the coming end of the "wave of the Information and telecommunications technological revolution".
+At the end of an application phase of any wave there is typically an economic crisis and economic stagnation.
+The 2008 financial crisis is a result of the coming end of the "wave of the Information and telecommunications technological revolution".
 Some authors have started to predict what the sixth wave might be, such as James Bradfield Moody and Bianca Nogrady who forecast that it will be driven by resource efficiency and clean technology.
 On the other hand, Šmihula himself considers the waves of technological innovations during the modern age (after 1600 AD) only as a part of a much longer "chain" of technological revolutions going back to the pre-modern era.
 It means he believes that we can find long economic cycles (analogical to Kondratiev cycles in modern economy) dependent on technological revolutions even in the Middle Ages and the Ancient era.

 Criticism of Kondratiev theory

 Long wave theory is not accepted by many academic economists.
 However, it is important for innovation-based, development and evolutionary economics.
-Yet, among economists who accept it, there has been no formal universal agreement about the standards that should be used universally to place start and the end years for each wave.
+Yet, among economists who accept it, there has been no formal universal agreement about the standards that should be used universally to place the start and end years for each wave.
 Agreement of start and end years can be +1 to 3 years for each 40- to 65-year cycle.

 Health economist and biostatistician Andreas J. W. Goldschmidt searched for patterns and proposed that there is a phase shift and overlap of the so-called Kondratiev cycles of IT and health (shown in the figure).
-He argued that historical growth phases in combination with key technologies does not necessarily imply the existence of regular cycles in general.
+He argued that historical growth phases in combination with key technologies do not necessarily imply the existence of regular cycles in general.
 Goldschmidt is of the opinion that different fundamental innovations and their economic stimuli do not exclude each other as they mostly vary in length and their benefit is not applicable to all participants in a market.